 Among Japan’s top cutlery brands, Sakai Takayuki, with its history dating back to 600 years ago, has always remained the number one brand in the hearts of chefs worldwide.
 Forging fine quality since the early 1980s, Sakai Takayuki knives are durable, rust resistance, highly efficient, and most of all – extremely sharp.
 Since its early establishment, Sakai Takayuki has forged top-tier quality knives and introduce new innovations up until today, resulting in countless numbers of knife models used by chefs worldwide – and by this, not only that means their knives are limited to Japanese chefs, but also international professionals.

 One of the amazing knife models include Sakai Takayuki Sakai Takayuki TUS Steel Japanese Chef’s Slicer (Sujihiki) 240 mm knife.
 This model features extreme lightness and a well-balanced grip style that enables users of all abilities to wield it with great confidence.
-Made out of the TUS stainless steel, Sakai Takayuki TUS Steel Japanese Chef’s Slicer (Sujihiki) 240 mm knife is extremely durable and is also rust resistant, which makes it among the amazing knives Sakai Takayuki has forged.
+Made out of the TUS stainless steel, Sakai Takayuki TUS Steel Japanese Chef’s Slicer (Sujihiki) 240 mm knife is capable of performing various intricate techniques extremely durable and is also rust resistant, which makes it among the amazing knives Sakai Takayuki has forged.